 ARM RAISE

 Extending your arms overhead without arching the lower back and exaggerating the rib flare can be very difficult if you have a rib flare due to muscular imbalance.
-When you bring the arms up, you stretch your lats.
-Also, you will mess up the movement pattern because your body is used to the rib flare position.

-If you can’t raise your arms without protruding your ribs and extending to the lower back, this exercise will significantly help you.
 This will help you if you’re an athlete with rib flare who does many overhead movements.
 Practice overhead movements while not allowing your spine to arch too much.

 STEP BY STEP